Stacktape

 CDNs

-Client application flow with CDN
+A diagram showing the client application flow with a CDN

 Basic usage